Connect with others who understand.

 Legality of Driving With Narcolepsy

-• Self-reporting on your driver’s license application
+• Self-reporting a medical condition on your driver’s license application

 • No questions about medical conditions on the driver’s license application